2001 Arizona Diamondbacks season

 The 2001 Arizona Diamondbacks season was the franchise's 4th season in Major League Baseball and their 4th season at Bank One Ballpark in Phoenix, Arizona, as members of the National League West.

 They looked to improve on their 2000 season.
 They had to contend in what was a strong division.

-Arizona had the best one-two pitching combination in the majors: Curt Schilling and Randy Johnson, who combined for 43 victories.
+Arizona had the best one-two pitching combination in the majors: Curt Schilling and Randy Johnson (the NL Cy Young award winner), who combined for 43 victories.
 Outfielder Luis Gonzalez slugged 57 home runs.
 They finished the regular season with a record of 92–70, which was good enough for the division title.

 In the playoffs, they won their NLDS matchup vs. St. Louis on a walk-off hit by Tony Womack.
 They defeated the Braves in five games in the NLCS.
 In the World Series, they won a dramatic seven-game series against the New York Yankees on a walk-off hit by Gonzalez, against Yankees closer Mariano Rivera.
 The Diamondbacks became the fastest expansion franchise in Major League history to win a World Series title in just their fourth season.
 The championship remains the only one won by an Arizona-based sports team.